uncwlogo

 Grading: Grades will be based on :

-1. Three lecture exams 40%.
-Exams will cover information presented in lecture and in the textbook and journal articles.
-The format for the exams will be short answer, true and false, matching and essay.
-Each exam will cover only the material presented since the last exam.
+1. End of Chapter Quizzes 40%.
+Quizzes will cover information presented in lecture and in the textbook and journal articles.
+The format for the quizzes will be short answer, true and false, and matching.
+Each chapter quiz will be administered at the beginning of lecture class following the completion of the chapter.
+See lecture schedule for details

 2. Laboratory 50%: Attendance in all laboratories is MANDATORY.
 All assigned work during laboratories is due at the beginning of the lab the following week.
-During the labortory time on Tuesdays we will have several field trips: 1) Voyage on the research vessel Cape Fear to gain hands-on experience with oceanographic instrumentation.
-Data collected during the cruise will be analyzed by the class during lecture periods; 2) Tour of the UNCW aquaculture facility on Wrightsville Beach; 3) Trip to Masonboro Island Estuarine Reserve to examine coastal processes; 4) Tour of the UNCW aquaculture facility; and 5) Behind-the-scenes tour of the Fort Fisher Aquarium.
+During the laboratory time on Wednesdays we will have several field trips: 1) Voyage on the research vessel Sea Hawk to gain hands-on experience with oceanographic instrumentation.
+Data collected during the cruise will be analyzed during lab periods; 2) Tour of the UNCW aquaculture facility on Wrightsville Beach; 3) Trip to Masonboro Island Estuarine Reserve to examine coastal processes and natural barrier island setting; 4) Trip to Wrightsville Beach and Mason Inlet to examine coastal processes and anthropogenic influences on the shoreline; 5) Behind-the-scenes tour of the Fort Fisher Aquarium.
 Laboratory mid-term and final make up 40% (20% each) of the overall laboratory grade.

 Academic Honor Code: Academic dishonesty will not be tolerated.
 Please do your own work.
 If you are unfamiliar with UNCW's Academic Honor Code, complete details may be found in the current Student Handbook and Code of Student Life, Section V.